baffles/acc-js/README.md

 before I knew as much about web development, JavaScript, and jQuery.
 A thread discussing the original version can be found [here](https://www.allegro.cc/forums/thread/599644/0).

+### Version Footer

+This doesn't really do much.
+It adds a note to the page footer showing the version of the script that is active, along with a link to the repository on GitHub.

 ## Future